Home safety and accident prevention

 Secure upstairs windows with locks or catches, and keep your stairs safe

-Birmingham Children’s Hospital sadly treats a number of children each year that have fallen from upstairs windows.
+Birmingham Children’s Hospital sadly treats several children each year who have fallen from upstairs windows.

 Falls account for nearly half of all children’s accidents.

 Do you have stair gates, and are windows your child could climb to locked with keys or an opening restrictor?

 Think how ingenious your child is normally, and then take a second look at your window and stairs.

 Read more about secure windows and stairs.